Theepan: Eelam War

 After Elephant Pass the LTTE gained some territory in the south of the Jaffna peninsula and Theepan was put in charge of the LTTE's Kilaly-Muhamaalai-Nagar Kovil forward defences.
 He was appointed Northern Regional Commander.
 The military launched Operation Agni Kheela (Ball of Fire) to re-capture the southern part of the Jaffna peninsula, particularly Elephant Pass.
 The operation was disaster for the military - it suffered heavy casualties and Theepan was responsible for this.
 The LTTE withdrew from the Jaffna peninsula after the military captured Paranthan.
 Theepan and his cadres withdrew from the peninsula to Challai via Chundikkulam lagoon.
 He was also in charge of defending Kilinochchi and despite being surrounded the LTTE held on to their administrative capital until 2009.

 During the 2001-06 cease fire Theepan led various talks with the government/military and Norwegian mediators.
 Amongst those who had talks with Theepan were Defence Secretary Austin Fernando, Major General Sarath Fonseka, Major General Shantha Kottegoda, Major General Devinda Kalupahana (ret'd) and Major Shavendra Silva.

 Hostilities between the LTTE and the Sri Lankan military resumed in 2006.
+Under Theepan's command, Muhamalai became the bloodiest theatre of the war for the Sri Lankan armed forces.
 Theepan was reportedly injured in fighting in August 2006.
 He was also reportedly injured in an air raid on Kilinochchi in January 2008.
 Theepan became the de facto deputy military commander of the LTTE following the death Balraj in May 2008.
 After the fall of Kilinochchi in January 2009 the LTTE were forced to retreat east.
 Theepan was involved in heavy fighting as the LTTE battled to retain its dwindling territory.
 Theepan and his troops, together with other senior LTTE commanders, were surrounded by the military at Ananthapuram, Mullaitivu District.
 Bhanu, Lawrence and Keerthi broke out of the siege but Theepan refused to go, wanting instead to remain with his troops.
 The LTTE led by Bhanu tried unsuccessfully to rescue Theepan and his troops.
 Theepan was injured on 1 April and 2 April 2009.
 He suffered from internal bleeding and died on 4 April 2009.
 Theepan's body was identified by a doctor in military custody who had previously treated his chest wounds.
 Theepan's elder sister and other family members surrendered to the military.
 The Battle of Ananthapuram ended the next day, the LTTE had lost more than 600 cadres.
 Colonel Theepan is believed to have been promoted to Brigadier posthumously.